Pruning & Small Removals

 Proper pruning, especially for young trees, is crucial for health and structure.
 Most trees are pruned far too late in their life cycle, with large, expensive cuts that incur decay and ultimately leave the tree weaker than it was before.

-When pruning, we focus on what we are doing FOR the tree, rather than what we are doing TO the tree.
 Proactive pruning earlier in a tree’s life can save you time, money and the headache of dealing with structural failures in the decades to come.

 Pruning Services